MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Troubleshooting.md

 ```

 You may get error **0x139f (ERROR_INVALID_STATE)** in the case when the device is roaming but the roaming policy disallows data roaming - error on a connect request sent to wwansvc.

+### Yubikey support

+Windows 10 IoT Core does not have smart card support.
+However, smart cards are usually devices used for user identity and not device identity because they are secured with PINs and, in the case of the Yubikey, a button to press.
+This does not harmonize with an IoT device.
+If you're looking for an alternative, a TPM 2.0 on the device may serve better than a Yubikey or smart card.
+We have full certificate support for TPMs and they are meant to store devices as well as user certificates and Azure IoT access credentials (Limpets).